adityavm/vmp-gutter-annotate-mark/README.md

 # Usage

-This plug needs the excellent [vim-mode-plus][1] plugin.
+This plugin needs the excellent [vim-mode-plus][1] plugin.
 Once you've installed it, install this plugin and then set marks as usual (with `m`).

 Included is a "literal" theme which marks the gutter literally, i.e. it puts the name of the mark in the gutter.
 You can overwrite this in your user stylesheet to suit your preference.